 Nestled between Vancouver Island and the North Cascades, the San Juan Islands are a unique coastal cruising ground with large expanses of sparkling water and mountain scenery.
 Students will encounter coastlines with a combination of sandy and rocky beaches, shallow and deep harbors, still and reef-studded bays.
 Knotty, twisted madrona trees grow along much of the shorelines while evergreen fir and pine forests cover large inland areas.
 Sightings of harbor seals, porpoise and eagles are common as well as the occasional glimpse of an Orca whale.
 The islands get less average rainfall than the surrounding area due to the rain-shadow effect of the Olympic Mountains.
 Summertime high temperatures are around 70 degrees Fahrenheit while lows could be in the 40s.

 The North Cascades, Washington

-The North Cascades are called the “American Alps” for their rugged beauty and glaciated peaks.
-They remain some of the wildest and most untrammeled wilderness in the United States.
+The North Cascades are called the “American Alps” for their rugged beauty and glaciated peaks; they remain some of the wildest and most unrestricted wilderness in the United States.
 The North Cascades host the greatest concentration of glaciers in the “Lower 48” and are full of high mountain meadows peppered with wild flowers.
-This course area hosts some of the most famous alpine climbing and backpacking routes in the United States.
-Backpacking programs operate in the Pasayten Wilderness and North Cascades National Park on the east side of the North Cascades and receive significantly less rainfall than the western coast of Washington.
+The Outward Bound course area hosts some of the most stunning alpine climbing and backpacking routes in the United States.
+Our backpacking and mountaineering programs operate in the Sawtooth Wilderness, Pasayten Wilderness and North Cascades National Park on the east side of the North Cascades, which customarily receive significantly less rainfall than the western coast of Washington.